SPoT: Subpixel Placement of Tokens in Vision Transformers: Extended Experimental Results

-\Cref{tab:all_config} details the training configurations for the three backbone variants: CLS-IN1k, CLS-IN21k, and MAE-IN1k.
 The official TIMM~\citep{rw2019timm} model card names are listed below each corresponding subtable for reference.
-All protocols use isotropic sampling and run for 50 epochs on $224 \times 224$ images on the ImageNet-1k dataset~\cite{imagenet}.
+All protocols use isotropic sampling and run for 50 epochs on $224 \times 224$ images on the ImageNet-1k dataset~\citep{imagenet}.
 Layer-wise learning rate decay (LLRD) is employed with a slightly more aggressive parameter in the MAE retrofitting, while the MAE finetuning follows the original protocol outlined by \citet{He_2022_mae}, with minor exceptions\footnote{Cosine warmup in lr-scheduler, starting from \num{1e-7} with peak learning rate of \num{1e-3}, and gradient clipping set to 3.}.

+\paragraph{Evaluation Protocol.} Our evaluation protocol closely follows existing works~\citep{oquab2024dinov,He_2022_mae,zhou2022ibot}.
+We use bicubic interpolation and a crop ratio of $0.875$ in our evaluations.
+All models are trained with standard ImageNet normalization, noting that the TIMM baselines~\citep{rw2019timm} adopt the convention of using a flat normalization of $\mu_\text{RGB} = \sigma_{\text{RGB}} = (0.5, 0.5, 0.5)$.
+Our kNN evaluation protocol was adapted from \citepos{dino} work.